-Have you ever saw a photo a friend posted on Facebook or Instagram and wondered where it was?
+Have you ever seen photos a friend posted on Facebook or Instagram and wondered where those unknown places were?
 There are a number of places around the world that are off the radar as we are all busy sight-seeing the Eiffel Tower in Paris, Westminister Abbey in London and the Vatican in Rome.

-The best way to discover these unknown places is through locals and exploring it on your own.
+The best way to discover unknown places is through locals and exploring it on your own.
 Therefore you first have to know they are existing.
-So here’s a little helping hand in discovering some of them!
+So here’s a little helping hand in getting to know some of them!

-Bluer than blue lake at Jiuzhaigou National Park (China)
+Unknown Places #1: Bluer than blue – lake at Jiuzhaigou National Park (China)

 Get a glimpse of this 1375-metre-long crystal turquoise lake in China.
 It’s hard to believe that this lake is in one of the most populated cities in the world and it has this lake tucked in among the Min Mountains near the Tibetan Plateau.
 This lake deserves attention that UNESCO turned the place into a World Heritage site in 1992.

 Unknown Places #2: 3,922 steps – Haiku Stairs in Oahu, Hawaii

 Have you ever heard of the phrase, “Stairway to heaven”?
 Often than so you’d hear this over some mushy love songs.
-But this phrase fairly describes these stairs in Ohau, Hawaii.
+But this phrase fairly describes these stairs in Oahu, Hawaii.
 These majestic stairs has a top secret purpose when it was built in 1942.
 It was constructed by Ha’iku Radio Station to be able to transmit radio signals to Navy ships across the Pacific.
 The stairs counts to 3,922 steps.
 Do you think you got what it takes to climb this stairs?

 Unknown Places #3: Enchanting River (Hinatuan River) in Surigao del Sur, Philippines

 The Philippines is slowly showcasing its beauty one island after the other.
 Islands like Boracay, Palawan and Siargao.
-But the country offers you more that what Google can offer.
+But the country offers you more that what Google can show.
 Tucked in behind the rocky mountains of a small province called Surigao Del Sur lies a fairy-tale like river that will surely make you think twice if its real or not.